lihuicham/game-profile-glassmorphism/README.md

 [Project Demo](https://lihuicham.github.io/game-profile-glassmorphism/)**

 Note:
 This project focuses on using CSS to create a glassy background effect on a card design.
-Hence, responsive feature and media queries is ommited from the development phase.
+Hence, responsive feature and media queries are ommited from the development phase.
 The project is best viewed in 50% of browser (e.g. Google Chrome, Microsoft Edge) screen size.